We want customers to be confident that any app they connect to their Intercom account will be useful, work well and use their data responsibly.

 - Use Intercom branding in accordance with our guidelines and do not imply approval or partnership with Intercom unless you have our written consent to do so

 - It's fine to promote your app, but please don't send unsolicited spam to Intercom customers

-Making it easy to set up your app makes it more likely that a customer will use it, and can also help you attract new customers.
+Making it easy to set up your app means more customers are likely to use it, and it can help you attract new customers.

 - The easiest way to allow customers to install your app is to publish your app in the Intercom App Store

 - If you're going to use a "Connect with Intercom" button in your own product, ensure that clicking that button immediately takes the customer to authenticate using Intercom OAuth before any other steps occur

 - If an account with your product is required it should automatically be created by fetching the credentials from Intercom (via our /me endpoint).
 If you absolutely need to ask customers to manually sign up, you should pre-fill as much customer information as possible (for example their name, company, and email)